koestler/go-iotdevice/README.md

 Authentication:                                            # optional, when missing: login is disabled
   #JwtSecret: 'insert a random string here and uncomment'  # optional, default new random string on startup, used to sign the JWT tokens
-                                                           # when configured, the users do not get logged out on restart
+                                                           # use a fixed, secure, random value (e.g. `pwgen -s 64 1`) to allow users to stay logged in on restart
   JwtValidityPeriod: 1h                                    # optional, default 1h, users are logged out after this time
   HtaccessFile: ./auth.passwd                              # mandatory, where the file generated by htpasswd can be found